Feeding Large Breed Puppies

 There are no studies so far that indicate whether it is effective or harmful to supplement with glucosamine to large breed puppies because of their risk of DOD.
 In general, I wait until I recognize a risk factor in a dog.
 Veterinary acupuncturists and physical therapists, veterinary chiropractors, or orthopedic surgeons tend to recognize early signs of joint disease and may institute glucosamine supplementation earlier than general practitioners might.
 Some holistic veterinarians recommend intermittent use of these supplements in order to monitor for signs of disease that may be masked while using them.

-Switching from puppy food to adult food
+Switching from puppy to adult foods

 When the dog is near the adult sized frame and his energy and protein needs lessen, it’s time for a food that is lower in caloric density.
 This does not happen at an arbitrary age.